rdkworld/portfolio/devops/ansible/adhoc-ansible-commands/README.md

 # Ad-Hoc Ansible Commands
-This course is not approved or sponsored by Red Hat.

 The Scenario
 Some consultants will be performing audits on a number of systems in our company's environment.
 We've got to create the user accounts listed in /home/ansible/userlist.txt and set up the provided public keys for their accounts.
 The security team has built a jump host for the consultants to access production systems and provided us with the full key-pair so we can set up and test the connection.
 All hosts in dbsystems will need that public key installed so the consultants may use key-pair authentication to access the systems.
 We must also ensure the auditd service is enabled and running on all systems.